Nana-447/react--fully-from-scratch/readmes/INFO.md

 ### STATE VS. PROPS
 - State turns into props if you pass to another component as a parameter;
 - Where to put my THIS.STATE?
 It depends: how many components will use this information?

+### NEVER RUN SET STATE INSIDE RENDER.
+THAT WILL COST YOU A LOT OF ERRORS (EVERY TIME YOU CALL SET STATE, YOU RENDER.
+EVERY TIME YOU RENDER, YOU CALL SET STATE.
+ETERNAL LOOPING);